codacy/docs/docs/organizations/managing-security-and-risk.md

 === "Codacy"

-    The Codacy integration is active by default and can't be deactivated.
+    Security and Risk Management always displays items caused by Codacy Security issues.
+This feature can't be deactivated.

 === "Jira Cloud"